-250 6 Discussion and Concluding Remarks
+6 Discussion and concluding remarks

-Extraction of tidal variability from satellite measurements with good accuracy and with no aliasing is a challenge.
-Using SABER temperature data, wave characteristics can be extracted over 60 days in the middle atmosphere.
+The extraction of tidal variability from satellite measurements with good accuracy and with no aliasing is a challenge.
+Using SABER temperature data, wave characteristics can be extracted over 60 d in the middle atmosphere.
 The amplitude of SPWs using SABER data are much smaller (Xu et al., 2014) than those obtained in the current study.
-During northern hemisphere winter, the maximum average amplitudes from SABER were 7.2±1.02 K at 45°N and 45 km.
-There was strong 255 temporal correlation between the occurrence of SPWs and the nonmigrating tides, which led to the conclusion that the latter were produced due to nonlinear interactions of SPWs and migrating diurnal tides (Xu et al., 2014).
-Their study concentrated explicitly upon the generation of these nonmigrating tides and hence their conclusions.
-However, the current study shows that the amplitude of SPW1 is very large, of the order of 18K, and the strong temporal correlation with DS0 and DW2 could also be caused due to aliasing of SPW1 into the nonmigrating tides.
-In Case 2 of numerical experiments, it is observed that the
+During Northern Hemisphere winter, the maximum average amplitudes from SABER were $7.2 \pm 1.02$ K at $45^{\circ}$ N and 45 km.
+There was strong temporal correlation between the occurrence of SPWs and the non-migrating tides, which led to the conclusion that the latter were produced due to non-linear interactions of SPWs and migrating diurnal tides (Xu et al., 2014).
+The study by Xu et al. (2014) explicitly concentrated on the generation of these non-migrating tides and hence their conclusions.
+However, the current study shows that the amplitude of SPW1 is very large, of the order of 18 K, and the strong temporal correlation with DS0 and DW2 could also be caused due to aliasing of SPW1 into the non-migrating tides.
+In case 2 of the numerical experiments, it is observed